 Further, the right to make such changes in the reports lies solely with SES and will be decided on a case-to-case basis.
-SES will generally NOT change its recommendation, if the Company provides new disclosures (which are not available to the shareholders at large) to fill the shortcoming of disclosures raised in SES report only to SES.
-However, such new disclosure will be mentioned in the addendum.
+SES will generally NOT change its recommendation, if the Company provides new disclosures (which are not available to the shareholders at large) to fill the shortcoming of disclosures raised in SES report only to SES unless when the concerns are solely related to guidelines set by SES and the information so provided addresses the concerns raised.
+Nevertheless, such new disclosure will be mentioned in the addendum.
 In case such disclosures are provided to public at large, SES will take these additional disclosures in account and relook at recommendations afresh.
 SES believes that the notice and initial communication by the Company (to the shareholders) should be self-sufficient for the shareholders to make an informed decision without any input from SES or any other advisor.
 SES will endeavour to publish its reports well in advance of shareholder voting deadlines/ meetings ensuring that stakeholders have sufficient time to review our analysis including any revisions and make a voting decision well before the deadline/meeting.